Ambulatory Detox FAQ

 Who can be cared for under the GenPsych NJ Ambulatory Detox Program?

 Individuals who are 18 years of age or older and are medically cleared qualify for the voluntary Ambulatory Detox Program.

 Which insurance plans are accepted for the Ambulatory Detox Program?

 The GenPsych NJ Ambulatory Detox Program accepts most major insurance companies with the exception of Medicare and Medicaid.

 Where is the GenPsych NJ Ambulatory Detox Program located?

-Currently, all Ambulatory Detox intakes are being cared for in our Bridgewater and Brick locations:
+Currently, all Ambulatory Detox intakes are being cared for at our Bridgewater location:

 981 Rt.
 22 West

 What are the hours of NJ’s Premier Outpatient Detox?